rahulk8/rahulk8-Flutter_Firebase_Notification/README.md

+This app would not have been possible without help from this tutorial : https://www.youtube.com/watch?v=JtHUMWfBxRk

 This a flutter Notification app made using flutter_core and flutter_messaging dependency from pub.dev.
 App has following functionality:
 1. Foreground notification with dialog